 You don’t have to worry about post-treatment swelling because venaseal doesn’t involve tumescent anesthesia.
 This procedure is more effective than endovenous ablation for veins with multiple branches.
 The medical glue travels to all the branches and seals them shut.

 - Based on an extremely advanced technology

 - Suitable option for the re-treatment of vein disease

 - Suitable for veins with multiple branches

-VenaSeal is an extremely new procedure that’s only recently received FDA approval, so its long-term effects haven’t yet been studied.
+VenaSeal is an extremely new procedure that’s only recently received FDA approval, so we aren’t yet aware of its long-term effects.
 In some (rare) cases, patients may develop allergic reactions to the vein glue.
-Furthermore, the vein glue eventually hardens and becomes a permanent implant within the body, which may be a source of psychological discomfort for some patients.
-It’s also worth noting that VenaSeal isn’t covered by all insurance plans.
+However, our vein doctors always conduct allergy tests to ensure you don’t experience allergic reactions.
+The vein glue eventually hardens and becomes a permanent implant within your body, which may be a source of psychological discomfort for you.
+It’s also worth noting that you have a lower chance of receiving insurance coverage for venaseal.

 - Must be performed by an expert vein physician